I used to think that foods high in uric acid were the most important aspect of managing gout diet.

 - Confuse yourself with avoiding all sorts of different foods and never get a good diet

 If you have had gout long enough to notice it, then you have uric acid deposits throughout your body.
 Some of these may cause gout attacks as they dissolve.
-You might avoid this if you are lucky, but for most people, a uric acid lowering diet is going to hurt before it gets better.
+You might avoid this if you are lucky, but for most people, a low uric acid diet is going to hurt before it gets better.

-Foods High in Uric Acid Introduction
+Foods High in Uric Acid & Purines

 Foods high in uric acid affect every gout sufferer differently.
 Some gout sufferers need to control uric acid food intake carefully.
 Others need to focus on different dangers in food and drink.
 I’ve added links at the end of the article where you can get personal help for foods high in uric acid.